yssource/turbodbc/README.md

                                     mask = [False False],
                                     fill_value = 1e+20))])

-You can also fetch numpy result sets in batches, based on the `read_buffer_size` attribute on the connection, using an iterable:
+You can also fetch NumPy result sets in batches, based on the `read_buffer_size` attribute on the connection, using an iterable:

     >>> cursor.execute("SELECT A, B FROM my_table")
     >>> batches = cursor.fetchnumpybatches()